Updated in 2025

 Moisturize!
 No, more than that.
 A little more.
 No really, more.
 I thought I was moisturizing enough, but when I started using Kinky Curly Knot Today Leave-in Conditioner, it was a game changer.
 In fact I think that’s when people started asking me more regularly about what I do to my hair.
 Curly hair is fragile.
 It needs moisture even when it doesn’t feel dry or brittle.
 More on this leave-in conditioner in a minute.

-Part of keeping it moisturized means I don’t wash my hair every day.
+Part of keeping it moisturized and healthy means I don’t wash my hair every day.
 I try to only wash it 2-3 times a week.
 Some curly people don’t wash at all, but so far that hasn’t worked for me.
 Shampoo can be drying as it strips away your hair’s natural oils, and if I wash more often my hair gets flat and weird.
-I do like a good scrub though.
-I love SheaMoisture products.

-Once or twice a month I like to do a deep scrub using Lush Big Shampoo.
+Once or twice a month I like to do a deep scrub using this Big clarifying shampoo from Lush.
 Leaves me feeling like a clean slate.
+It’s a shampoo but feels like a body scrub with big chunks of salt and will make ya scalp tingle.

-Once a week I do a deep condition.
-I have just started experimenting with this.
-I try to do it on a Sunday and then use a leave-in conditioner and not use any heat or styling products that day.
+I try do a deep condition once a week, but I forget more often than I remember.
+I like to do it on a Sunday followed by a leave-in conditioner and/or this restorative anti-breakage spray.
+Then I avoid any heat or styling products that day.
 I leave the treatment on while I take a long hot shower, but some suggest you keep it on under a shower cap for 30 minutes, or even sit under a hair dryer with it in.

 Love Your Curls Conditionally